amy-hart/digi-dino/README.md

 # Digi Dino

 Digi Dino is a virtual pet game created for mobile.
-As a responsible pet owner your goal is to keep your dinosaur fit and healthy throughout its life.
+As a responsible pet owner your goal is to keep your dinosaur fit and healthy throughout its lifetime.

 # Gameplay
 * Wait for the app to load, and then give your dinosaur a name.